 Smart, Good Greyhounds

-Despite what the “experts” say, we have overwhelming evidence that Greyhounds are in fact, highly intelligent dogs.
-However, this really shouldn’t matter much to you.
+Despite what the “experts” say, it’s apparent we have overwhelming evidence that these hounds are in fact, highly intelligent dogs.
+However, should this really matter to you?

 At the end of the day, you shouldn’t pick a dog breed based on how “intelligent” they are.
 All dog breeds, including the Greyhound, are more than capable of providing you with what you need.